 Preparing for the Worst

 Many babies go through their entire childhood without ever experiencing an emergency or life-threatening emergency.
 Despite this comforting fact, caregivers should not count on good fortune to ensure safety for children in their care.
 Instead, a solid emergency plan should be developed for handling worst-case scenarios, should they ever come to pass.
 CPR and first aid skills are valuable skills for any caregiver to know.
 Such skills are best learned from a trained instructor in an interactive, hands-on learning setting rather than from a book or website.
 Text-only learning does not offer opportunities for practice or for asking clarifying questions.
 With this perspective in mind, anyone who will be caring for babies and children, such as parents, grandparents, babysitters, or older siblings should take a CPR and first aid course, and repeat that training yearly.
-The American Red Cross and the American Heart Association (877-AHA-4CPR) both offer regular training opportunities in communities across the country.
+The Red Cross and the American Heart Association offer regular training opportunities in communities around the world.

 Beyond being equipped with the proper skills in an emergency, caregivers should make sure they have the proper first aid tools ready in their home to manage likely accidents.
 Every household and car should contain at least one or more First Aid kits containing, at a minimum, the following supplies: